 What is a long-term fixed rate mortgage?

 A long-term fixed-rate mortgage is a product that provides a set interest rate for the duration of the deal.
 The most popular fixed-rate mortgages in the UK are for 2 or 5-year fixed rate terms, although there has been a spike in popularity for longer-term deals of 10 years or longer in the past couple of years.
 This comes as more lenders are reintroducing longer-term deals having pulled them following the financial crisis in 2007.
-Indeed, mortgage lender and broker Habito has launched a 40-year fixed-term mortgage deal.
+Indeed, mortgage lenders Kensington Mortgages and Habito* has launched a 40-year fixed-term mortgage deal.

 For more information on fixed-rate mortgages, read our article "What is a fixed rate mortgage?
 Everything you need to know"